 The 2020 Mini Cooper is a fun and funky small hatchback that trades practicality and value for character and quality.

 For 2020, the Cooper hatchback lineup gets additional equipment on a few of its trim levels, while all models get active safety features included as standard as well as a new upholstery option.
-An all-electric version, the Cooper SE, is set to debut in 2020 as well, and should manage more than 110 miles of range and 181 horsepower when it arrives in the U.S.
+An all-electric version, the Cooper SE, was available for 2020 as well, and manages more than 110 miles of range and 181 horsepower.

 It may seem cumbersome, but the Mini lineup isn’t so hard to understand.
 What most people know as the “Cooper” is known to Mini as the 2-door Hardtop, 4-door Hardtop, and Convertible.
 The Clubman wagon and Countryman SUV are standalone models, while all Minis are offered in Cooper, Cooper S, and John Cooper Works trims.